kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

 * AWS has 4 pricing models
   * Pay as you go: pay for what you use, remain agile, responsive, meet scale demands
-  * Save when you reserve: minimize risk, predictably mange budgets, comply with long-terms requirements
+  * Save when you reserve (commit): minimize risk, predictably mange budgets, comply with long-terms requirements
     * Reservations are available for EC2 Reserved Instances, DynamoDB Reserved Capacity, ElastiCache Reserved Nodes, RDS Reserved Instances, Redshift Reserved Nodes
-  * Pay less by using more: volume-based discounts
+  * Pay less by using more: volume-based discounts (for services such as S3, pricing is tiered, meaning the more you use, the less you pay per GB).
   * Pay less as AWS grows

 * Free services & free tier in AWS